 To get to some of the sites like Jebel Akbar and Jebel Shams, it is imperative that you have a 4×4 since dirt tracks make the route inaccessible for regular vehicles.
 There are even policemen that operate in these regions that will stop anyone trying to access the sites without a 4×4.

 One major benefit of driving in Oman is that gas prices here are very cheap.
-You can purchase a litre of gas for around 0.25 OMR.
+You can purchase a liter of gas for around 0.25 OMR.

 That converts to around 60 cents!
 Being close to the source in an Arabian oil country certainly has its perks!